Supermarket: History

+Early history of retail food sales

 Historically, the earliest retailers were peddlers who marketed their wares in the streets, but by the 1920s, retail food sales in the United States had mostly shifted to small corner grocery stores.
 In that era, the standard retail grocery business model was for a clerk to fetch products from shelves behind the merchant's counter while customers waited in front of the counter, indicating the items they wanted.
+Customers needed to ask because "most stores were designed to keep customers (and their children) away from the food".
 Most foods and merchandise did not come in individually wrapped consumer-sized packages, so the clerk had to measure out and wrap the precise amount desired.
 Merchants did not post prices, which forced customers to haggle and bargain with clerks to reach fair prices for their purchases.
-This business model had already been established in Europe for several centuries.
+Haggling was further complicated by other factors such as the clerk's awareness of the customer's social status and ability to pay.
+This business model had already been established in Europe for millennia, with examples of primitive retail stores found as far back as ancient Rome.
 It offered extensive opportunities for social interaction: many regarded this style of shopping as "a social occasion" and would often "pause for conversations with the staff or other customers".

 These practices were by nature slow, had high labor intensity, and were quite expensive.
 The number of customers who could be attended to at one time was limited by the number of staff employed in the store.
-Shopping for groceries often also involved trips to multiple specialty shops, such as a greengrocer, butcher, bakery, fishmonger and dry goods store, in addition to a general store.
+Early grocery stores were "austere" and tiny by modern standards, with as few as 450 items.
+Shopping for groceries often involved trips to multiple specialty shops, such as a greengrocer, butcher, bakery, fishmonger and dry goods store, in addition to a general store.
 Milk and other items of short shelf life were delivered by a milkman.
+These small retailers were the final links in a "long and tortuous food chain," as most of them were far too small to deal directly with most of the persons who actually harvested, processed, and distributed all that food.
+During the 1920s, the highly inefficient nature of the American food distribution system meant that the "average urban family spent fully one-third of its budget on food".

+One of the most important defining features of the modern supermarket is cheap food.
+The vast abundance of cheap, wholesome food which modern consumers take for granted today was simply unimaginable before the middle of the 20th century, to the point that the first American supermarket customers in the 1930s were overcome with emotion at the sight of so much cheap food.

+Before the 20th century, food was neither cheap, nor wholesome, nor abundant.
+For example, in 1812, almost 90 percent of Americans worked in food production, and they struggled to stay alive on food which was often scarce, of poor quality, and riddled with diseases which could and did often kill them.